MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-for-power-bi.md

 However, to share content and collaborate in the other Fabric services, you need [a Fabric capacity.](/fabric/enterprise/licenses) And to take advantage of paid features in the Power BI service, you need a Power BI Pro or PPU license.
 If all of the content that you need is saved in Premium capacity, then a Pro or PPU license mmight not be necessary.

-A Fabric trial includes a license for the paid version of Power BI, which includes Power BI Pro and Power BI Premium Per User (PPU).
+A Fabric trial includes a license for the paid version of Power BI, which includes a Power Power BI Premium Per User (PPU) license.
 The trial also includes a trial Fabric capacity to use for exploring all of the Fabric experiences.

 Customers typically start a trial one of two ways: